kspalaiologos/qbdiff/README.md

 Furthermore, the [bsdiff memory usage](https://www.daemonology.net/bsdiff/) is `max(17*n,9*n+m)+O(1)`, while qbdiff memory usage is usually bounded by `O(5*n+m)+O(1)` in most use cases - the improvement is clear and almost twofold-threefold.

+## Thanks

+- Ilya Grebnov for libsais
+- Igor Pavlov & Lasse Collin for liblzma
+- Colin Percival for bsdiff
+- Benjamin Strachan for conducting the performance benchmarks.